 Also available at Heritage Square are walking tours, where guides showcase the evolving history of the Phoenix area, from the pithouses of the Ancestral Sonoran Desert Peoples to the construction of the Rosson House and beyond.
 Travel through the eras and learn more about the unique history of Phoenix.

 Trail Dust Town, Tucson

 Trail Dust Town was built in 1961 as an outdoor shopping center on the outskirts of Tucson's east side.
 Over the decades, it evolved into a family entertainment venue as the city grew out to meet it.

-Anchored by the popular Pinnacle Peak Steakhouse, there are still several specialty shops to browse along with a narrow gauge railroad on a loop track, an antique carousel, a Ferris wheel, a haunted house, a shooting gallery, gold panning, elaborately choreographed stunt shows and plenty more.
+Anchored by the popular Pinnacle Peak Steakhouse, there are still several specialty shops to browse along with a narrow gauge railroad on a loop track, an antique carousel, a mini Ferris wheel, a shooting gallery, gold panning, elaborately choreographed stunt shows and plenty more.
 One of the most recent additions is the Museum of the Horse Soldier, preserving the history of the American military's mounted services.

 Sharlot Hall Museum, Prescott

 Sharlot Hall Museum gives visitors a chance to stroll through history and even chat with it.

 The museum is built around the site of the First Territorial Governor's Mansion, an elegant log cabin that still stands in its original location.
 Additional historic buildings are set amidst beautifully landscaped grounds.